BobStein/qiki-python/README.md

 Let's get much better at these now.
 Great consequences will not happen until we do.
-We don't want to agree.
+We don't want to agree,
-Not totally.
+not totally.
 But we must decide.

 We must find a way to decide